 YTL Power International Berhad (a subsidiary of the ultimate parent company YTL Corporation Berhad) operates share option schemes under which options are granted to employees of the Company.
 The current scheme the "YTL Power International Berhad Employees Share Option Scheme 2011" first issued share options to employees on 1 June 2012.
-The terms of the 2011 scheme are specified under the YTL Power International Berhad Employees Share Option Scheme 2011 (2011 UK part) known as the "2011 UK Plan".
+The terms of the 2011 scheme are specified under the YTL Power International Berhad Employees Share Option Scheme 2011" for the terms of the 2011 scheme are specified under the YTL Power International Berhad Employees Share Option Scheme 2011" for the terms of the 2011 scheme are specified under the YTL Power International Berhad Employees Share Option Scheme 2011 (2011 UK part) known as the "2011 UK Plan".